tildearrow/furnace/doc/7-systems/scsp.md

 ## TON / SEQ export

-`File → Export → Saturn TON Bank` produces a `.ton` instrument bank compatible with the [mid2seq](https://github.com/jfsantos/mid2seq) / saturn_kit toolchain and the SGL sound driver. one voice per FM-mode SCSP instrument; PCM-mode instruments and Furnace-specific FM effect codes (20xx–43xx) are not exported.
+`File → Export → Saturn TON Bank` produces a `.ton` instrument bank compatible with the [mid2seq](https://github.com/jfsantos/mid2seq) / saturn_kit toolchain and the SGL sound driver. one voice per FM-mode SCSP instrument; PCM-mode instruments and Furnace-specific FM effect codes (20xx–43xx) are not exported. the TON format itself supports up to 32 layers per voice (one per hardware slot), but most distributed SGL setups were authored with the 6-op convention — a warning is logged when exporting voices with more than 6 ops.

 `.ton` files can also be loaded via `File → Open Instrument` — each voice becomes one Furnace SCSP instrument, with built-in waveforms recognized by content match and non-matching PCM imported as new samples.